ndau/commands/cmd/ndauapi/README.md

 ### `GET /transaction/before/:txhash`

-_Returns a sequence of transaction metadata for transactions before a given transaction._
+_Returns a sequence of transaction metadata for transactions on or before a given transaction hash._